BibLaTeX, eras and scripts

-How to manage BibLaTeX across time and cultures I wrote a paper in English using LaTeX.
-For my quite interesting topic some essential references did not exist in English.
+How to manage BibLaTeX across time and cultures I wrote a paper in English using LaTeX on the topic of Epidemiology and One Health.
+Some essential references did not exist in English.
 That might sound simple — just list the originals, plus some translation/cross-referencing work to get the necessary information!
 It isn’t that simple.
-This howto is for LaTeX authors with unusual references, especially non-latin scripts, latinisations, non-English references, rare scripts and ancient documents.
-In some of my sources I had all of these at once, giving me this situation: ...
+This howto is for LaTeX authors with references which are less common in computing/mathematics but otherwise unremarkable, particularly: non-latin scripts, latinisations, non-English references, rare scripts and ancient documents.
+My sources had all of these at once, giving me the following situation: ...

 Open Source to Chemical Rockets